 Every family has its own approach when talking about financial and legal information.
 Some families have transparent situations with open communication.
 Other families consider the discussion of finances and legal topics taboo.
 Keep in mind that if you begin estate planning, having conversations about these topics is important.
 There is significant information which needs to be shared just to make the estate plan work smoothly.

 Sharing Financial & Legal Information with Your Spouse

 In many families, it’s not unusual for one spouse to have a significant influence over financial and legal affairs.
-Yet, just because one spouse is more knowledgeable about family finances doesn’t mean the other spouse shouldn’t be involved in the estate planning process.
+Both spouses should be involved in the estate planning process.

-At a minimum, the other spouse needs to know where and how to access important documents which have been created with the estate planning attorney.
+At a minimum, the other spouse needs access to important documents which have been created with the estate planning attorney.
 The living will, medical directives, deeds, wills and trusts, and financial and insurance papers should all be accessible with short notice by either spouse.
 Likewise, both need to have legal access and keys to safe deposit boxes and combinations to home safes.

 Talking with Children about Financial and Legal Information

 Grown children may need to access those same documents in case of emergency or death.
 It is not uncommon for parents to name a child as the executor of a will, trust or estate.
 When doing so, it is highly recommended to talk this over with the person you’ve chosen.
 You want to be sure he or she is willing and able to carry out the tasks properly when the time comes.